Mon – Sun: 24/7 Plumbing

 The water pressure can increase or fall significantly when the pressure regulator falters, or you have a broken pressure regulator.
 The effect will be sudden, and you will notice a change in the water pressure in all the water pipes around the house.

-Now, if the regulator falters, you can replace it with a regulator of the same brand and size.
+If the regulator falters, you can replace it with a regulator of the same brand and size.
 However, calling a local plumber to handle this job is best.
-It would be best if you first shut down the main shutoff valve to change the pressure regulator.
+First, it would be best to shut down the main shutoff valve to change the pressure regulator.

 Once that is done, you must turn on the valve and check the water pressure.